aptuitiv/cacao/docs/docs/migration/to-v7.md

 # Upgrading to version 7

-Upgrading to version 7 involves updating any grids that use gutters to specify the number of columns in a grid.
+Major changes in version 7 include:

+- Requirement to specify the number of columns in a grid if using gutters.
+When building grids using the [column size](/styles/grid-column-size) and [gutter](/styles/gutter) classes, the CSS needs to know the [number of columns](/styles/grid-num-columns) in the grid in order to correctly adjust the column widths for the gutters.

 Depending on the version that you are currently on, your upgrade path will be different.